lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 ### Possible Exits

-Once low power is entered, the system may exit due to several reasons.
+Once low power is initiated, the system may exit due to several reasons.
 1. Graceful low power exit - This exit occurs when some source in the system gracefully wakes up the power manager.
 2. System reset request - This exit occurs when either software or a peripheral requests the pwrmgr to reset the system.
-2. [Fall through exit](#fall-through-handling) - This exit occurs when an interrupt manages to break the wait-for-interrupt loop.
+3. [Fall through exit](#fall-through-handling) - This exit occurs when an interrupt manages to break the wait-for-interrupt loop.
-3. [Aborted entry](#abort-handling) - This exit occurs when low power entry is attempted with an ongoing non-volatile transaction.
+4. [Aborted entry](#abort-handling) - This exit occurs when low power entry is attempted with an ongoing non-volatile transaction.

+In both fall through exit and aborted entry, the power manager does not actually enter low power.
+Instead the low power entry is interrupted and the system restored to active state.

 ## Programmer Sequence for Exiting Low Power